buildscientist/prayertime/README.md

 The other parameters are not required and are preset at instantiation including:

-- PrayerCalcMethod - set to praytime.ISNA
+- PrayerCalcMethod - set to prayertime.ISNA
-- AsrJuristic - set to praytime.SHAFII by default
+- AsrJuristic - set to prayertime.SHAFII by default
-- AdjustHighLats - set to praytime.NONE by default.
+- AdjustHighLats - set to prayertime.NONE by default.
-- TimeFormat - set to praytime.TIME_12 by default.
+- TimeFormat - set to prayertime.TIME_12 by default.
 Displays prayer times in the format of hh:mm suffix

 ## Example
 ```go